thunderbird/webext-docs/composeAction.rst

 .. api-section-annotation-hack::

-Gets the title of the composeAction.
+Gets the title of the composeAction button.

 .. api-header::
    :label: Parameters